Komodo National Park: Population history

-In 2004, the total population living in the park was 3,267 people while 16,816 people lived in the area immediately surrounding the park.
+In 2004, the total population living in the park was 3,267, while 16,816 people lived in the area immediately surrounding the park.

 Economy

 As of 2007, 97% of the people living within the park rely on marine resources as their only source of income.
 They are pauperised by the restrictions on access to resources coupled with rising costs of living, a growing population and the lack of sustainable livelihood alternatives, all of which increasing the pressure on resources.